-It’s spring, so dust off the clubs, grab the gear and get ready to hit the road.
+We're heading to spring, so dust off the clubs, grab the gear and get ready to hit the road.
 Bikers are biking, runners are running and racers are racing.
-Don’t get caught on the sidelines but rather be part of the action that North Dakota’s great outdoors has to offer.
+Don’t get caught on the sidelines.
+Be part of the action that North Dakota’s great outdoors has to offer.
 Contact North Dakota Tourism for additional ideas at www.NDtourism.com or call 800-435-5663 or 701-328-2525.

 Two things are synonymous with spring: Sunshine and baseball.
 In North Dakota, you can enjoy a sunny day at the ballpark on a modest budget and without fighting big-city traffic.
 The Fargo-Moorhead RedHawks minor league baseball team plays at Newman Outdoor Field.
 You might also catch a high school, collegiate, or amateur game near you.
 Make memories with your family at a game this year.

 Are you ready to correct that hook or get rid of your slice?
 Whether you seek an open fairway, plenty of trees, breathtaking views or challenging bunkers, North Dakota has 116 golf courses inviting you to hone your skills.
 Take your friends on the “Triple Golf Challenge,” or take a road trip and check off courses on the Lewis & Clark Golf Trail.

 It’s spring training for those interested in getting ready for athletic activities around the state.
 From the casual hiker to the hard-core competitor, North Dakota has a fitness adventure just for you.
 Cyclists are gearing up for road races, taking the scenic routes and daring to take on the Maah Daah Hey Trail, while runners look forward to upcoming marathons and fun runs.